1990–91 in English football: Diary of the season

 20 October 1990 – 21 of the 22 players on the pitch brawl in Arsenal's 1–0 league win over Manchester United at Old Trafford.
 In their ninth league game of the season, Liverpool drop points for the first time when Norwich City hold them to a 1–1 draw at Carrow Road.
 The gap between first and second place is cut to four points as a result.
 Tottenham keep up the pressure with a 4–0 home win over Sheffield United, with Paul Walsh scoring a hat-trick.
 The bottom two clubs are still winless after nine games.

 24 October 1990 – Aston Villa beat Italian favourites Inter Milan 2–0 at Villa Park in the UEFA Cup second round first leg.
 In the Second Division, Newcastle's promotion hopes are hit by a 3–1 home defeat to struggling Charlton.

 27 October 1990 – The Manchester derby at Maine Road ends in a 3–3 draw between City and United.
 Liverpool return to their winning ways with a 2–0 home win over Chelsea.
 Arsenal keep up the pressure with a 1–0 home win over Sunderland at Highbury, as do Tottenham with a 2–1 win at Nottingham Forest, and Crystal Palace with a thrilling 4–3 home win over Wimbledon.
 The top four in the First Division are all unbeaten after 10 games, as are the Second Division's top two clubs Oldham and West Ham after 14 games, and Fourth Division leaders Torquay after 13 games.

 31 October 1990 – Everton sack manager Colin Harvey after their worst start to a league season leaves them third from bottom in the First Division.
 Below them are Derby County and winless Sheffield United, while Liverpool remain top with nine wins from their opening 10 games.
 Arsenal, Tottenham Hotspur and Crystal Palace are their nearest contenders, and the top four are all still undefeated in the league.
 The Second Division promotion race is heating up, with Oldham Athletic still top of the table and West Ham United having crept up to second place.
 Sheffield Wednesday occupy the third and final automatic promotion place.
 Millwall, Wolverhampton Wanderers, Barnsley and Middlesbrough have all climbed into the playoff zone this month.
-Charlton Athletic's are in real danger of a second successive relegation as they occupy second from bottom place in the Second Division with eight defeats from their opening 13 games.
+Charlton Athletic are in real danger of a second successive relegation as they occupy second from bottom place in the Second Division with eight defeats from their opening 13 games.
 The Football League Cup third round action includes a Mick Harford hat-trick for Derby in a 6–0 home win over his old club Sunderland.
 Manchester United beat Liverpool 3–1 at Old Trafford.
 Nottingham Forest keep their hopes of a third successive League Cup triumph alive with a 2–1 win at Plymouth.

 1 November 1990 – Spencer Trethewy is dismissed from the Aldershot board of directors just three months after saving the club from closure, after it is revealed that he was unable to pay back the £200,000 he borrowed to keep the Hampshire based club afloat.